42medien/spreadly-doku/JavaScript_Button.md

 * xing
 * flattr
 * tumblr
-* none (no social-network-icons except the "present")
+* none (no social-network-icons except the "package")

 the example: